waynehuangplus/okta-amazon-connect-user-sync/README.md

 ## Setup
 * [Configure Single Sign-On for Amazon Connect Using Okta](https://aws.amazon.com/blogs/contact-center/configure-single-sign-on-for-amazon-connect-using-okta/)
+* Clone this code and change the **config.ini**
-* Change the **config.ini** and deploy this stack
+* Deploy this stack by `sam deploy --guided`
 * Setup [Okta event hooks](https://help.okta.com/en-us/Content/Topics/automation-hooks/event-hooks-main.htm)
 * Subscribe specific [Okta events](https://developer.okta.com/docs/reference/api/event-types/)
   * **application.user_membership.add**
   * **group.user_membership.add**
-* Use the API Gateway endpoint to pass one-time Okta event hooks verification
+* Use the API Gateway endpoint to pass [One-Time Okta Verification Request](https://developer.okta.com/docs/concepts/event-hooks/#one-time-verification-request)
 * You can start to add agents into your Okta Amazon Connect App and sync the user to Amazon Connect
+* **MUST TO DO: You need to leverage your current API authentication mechanism to protect your API endpoint**

-## Configs
+## Configurations
 Change configs in the **config.ini** to fit your Amazon Connect and Okta settings

 ```[OKTA]